 About two to three weeks later, Dr. Linda removes the temporary crown and replaces it with the permanent one.
 Then, you’re ready to enjoy your strong and beautiful smile restoration.
 Most dental crowns last 5-10 years.

-If you think you may need a crown restoration to repair a damaged tooth, call Halls Family Dentistry or book an appointment online today.
+If you think you may need a crown restoration to repair a damaged tooth, call Halls Family Dentistry.